Low tsh and levothyroxine

 Overtreatment in Primary Care

-A study in Copenhagen found that initiating levothyroxine therapy at lower TSH thresholds increased the risk of overtreatment, defined as TSH < 0.1 mIU/L. The cumulative risk of overtreatment was 4.7% over ten years, with younger adults and women being more susceptible2.
+A study in Copenhagen found that initiating levothyroxine therapy at lower TSH thresholds increased the risk of overtreatment, defined as TSH < 0.1 mIU/L. The cumulative risk of overtreatment was 4.7% over ten years, with younger adults and women being more susceptible .
 This highlights the need for careful monitoring to avoid potential adverse effects of low TSH levels.

 Persistent Symptoms and Combination Therapy

 Some patients on levothyroxine continue to experience symptoms of hypothyroidism despite normal TSH levels.
 This may be due to lower serum T3 levels and a reduced T3:T4 ratio.
 Combination therapy with levothyroxine and liothyronine (LT3) has been proposed for these patients.
-Although not universally superior, some studies suggest that combination therapy can improve metabolic profiles and patient satisfaction in specific cases4 5.
+Although not universally superior, some studies suggest that combination therapy can improve metabolic profiles and patient satisfaction in specific cases 45.

 Liquid Levothyroxine Formulations